 YMMV, obviously, but most people seem to see Orton as "Stone Cold without the charisma".
 While in mid-late 2011, CM Punk seems to be doing a much better job with the "anti-establishment, badass, acts-like-a-heel anti-face" character that Austin played.

 The Road Warriors were a huge smash hit in the 1980s, changing tag team wrestling forever.
-The various companies couldn't rip off their gimmick (that being "huge tough guys who smashed-up everyone and didn't care who they beat on") fast enough.
-The Powers of Pain were formed to feud with the Warriors, and the WWF threw a couple of solid midcard performers together creating Demolition.
+The various companies couldn't rip off their gimmick (that being "huge face-painted tough guys who smashed-up everyone and didn't care who they beat on") fast enough.
+The Powers of Pain (The Warlord and The Barbarian) were formed to feud with the Warriors, and the WWF threw a couple of solid midcard performers together creating Demolition.
 All of these teams ended up feuding with each other at various times.

 The Road Warriors themselves made an expy of their own named Power Warrior (Kensuke Sasaki) in Japan, who formed the Hell Raisers with Hawk when Animal was injured and later formed the Hell Warriors with Animal when Hawk passed away.

 The Rock N Roll Express (Ricky Morton and Robert Gibson) perfected the underdog heartthrob pretty boy babyface team role in the 1980s and spawned several expies, most notably the Rockers (Shawn Michaels and Marty Jannetty) and, later, the Hardy Boyz (Matt and Jeff.)